 The startup

-The startup as a type of entrepreneurship depends on and works with raw talent.
-Essentially, it is relatively demanding and often requires extensive investment capital to drive the project.
-In addition, startups function by attracting investors who know how to support original thinkers.
+In addition, Scalable startups function by attracting investors who are eager to support innovative entrepreneurs with innovative solutions that disrupt the status quo.
 As a result, entrepreneurs in this niche focus on scalable businesses and experimental models, causing them to be more interested in hiring the most intelligent people as employees for their unique talent.

 An excellent example is the beginning of Uber and how it ultimately expanded and took the taxi business to a different level.
 Scalable startup entrepreneurs have great dreams, focused on creative ideas that will allow them to grow their firm and make as much profit as possible as rapidly as feasible.

 Most scalable startup founders:

-- Identify a market gap and concentrate on filling it.
+Identify a market gap and concentrate on filling it.

-- Attempt to build a scalable firm that is poised to grow and service a broader market.
+Attempt to build a scalable firm that is poised to grow and service a broader market.

-- Have strong margins and a lean and agile team ready to pivot as the firm expands.
+Have strong margins and a lean and agile team ready to pivot as the firm expands.

 With a high profit motive, scalable startup entrepreneurs frequently seek venture funding to aid in their quick development.
 Scalable firms are frequently preferred by venture investors.
 They provide a speedy return on investment.
 When the emphasis is on expansion, critical performance criteria may include gross margins and customer satisfaction.